 These different symptom types can occur individually or in combination.
-Causes include mental illnesses such as schizophrenia or bipolar disorder, sleep deprivation, some medical conditions, certain medications, and drugs such as alcohol or cannabis.
+Causes include mental illnesses such as schizophrenia or bipolar disorder, sleep loss, some medical conditions, certain medicines, and drugs such as alcohol or cannabis.
 Psychosis can be a one-off experience caused by a temporary agent or part of a long-term mental health condition.

 According to the National Institute of Mental Health, the three most common signs of psychosis include hallucinations, delusions, and cognitive experiences or disturbing thoughts.

-Hallucinations are seeing, hearing, or feeling things that aren’t really there.
-A person may hear voices, have strange sensations, or see glimpses of objects or people that are not there
+Hallucinations are seeing, hearing, or feeling things that aren’t there.
+A person may hear voices, have strange sensations, or see glimpses of objects or people that are not there.

 Delusions are strong false beliefs that are not consistent with the person’s culture, are unlikely to be true, and may seem irrational.
 A person may believe an external force controls them, believe that trivial remarks, events, or objects have personal meaning or significance, or think that they have special powers.
 Many other examples can be made of delusions.